jpa458/housemon/docs/messages.md

   determine the name based on known announcer ids.

-* on `rf12.packet` it looks up the driver from the static list (nodeMap.rf12nodes) or as determined by the announcer id from a previously receive `rf12.announce` packet.
+* on `rf12.packet` it looks up the driver from the static list (nodeMap.rf12nodes) or is determined by the announcer id from a previously receive `rf12.announce` packet.

   The packet object is passed as is and the driver should return a hash with the decoded readings.
 Simply: